CranioSacral therapy is educated, precise, nonintrusive touch that supports your body's innate ability to heal.

 Have you ever had a physical injury that seemed to plague you long after the site had healed?
 That’s not as unusual as you might think.
 Symptoms develop when our bodies are no longer able or willing to maintain our compensations.
 That's why pain today may stem from an injury years ago.

 To put it plainly, sometimes parts of us get stuck in time.
 While we feel we’ve moved on from an accident or other challenging event, some of our tissues may have held on to the injury, pain, and emotion.
 Perhaps it was too much for the body to process then; perhaps there’s another reason.
-Regardless, what happens is our bodies take that unprocessed experience, that shock to the system, and wall it off, creating what’s called an energy cyst.
-The body then compensates and adapts to bypass that cyst, like water moving around a boulder in a creek.
+Regardless, what happens is our body takes that unprocessed experience, that shock to the system, and walls it off.
+The body then compensates and adapts, like water moving around a boulder in a creek.
 Over time this gets tiring, taxing your system.
 Symptoms (pain, stiffness, lack of motion) become more difficult to suppress and ignore.

 CranioSacral therapy helps your body release the effects of held life experiences.